shaundonmoyer/Final_Project/FracFocus.md

 #### Structure of the FracFouc Database

-Now that the database is retored and is located in SSMS application, it is important to understand how the data is stored.
-Every disclosure in FracFoucs is composed on three different components of which they are stored in three different tables.
-The tables that can you will find in the restored database include:
+Now that the database is retored and is located in the SSMS application, it is important to understand how the data is stored.
+Every disclosure in FracFoucs is composed of three different components all of which are stored in three different tables.
+The tables that you will find in the restored database include:

 * RegistryUpload – This table contains each disclosure’s header information such as the job date, API number, location, base water volume, and total vertical depth.